juanmanuel96/flask-mongodb/docs/collections.md

 #### Structure of fields

 A field describes a key in a document.
 It has a BSON type, a required flag, allow null flag, a default value or callable, and a clean data function.
 The former is a class attribute while the rest are initialization parameters.
 The default value can be a constant value or a callable.

-There is a `Field` base class that all other field types inherit from.
-To create your own field type, you must inherit from this class and make sure the BSON type matches a MongoDB BSON type unless your field does not require it.
-A good example of a field type that does not require a BSON type is the `EnumField`.

 Each field, has its unique characteristics.
 Some inherit from other field types, but do some special task or modification that justify its existence.
 For example, the `PasswordField` inherits from `StringField`.
 It modifies a bit the `set_data` method to hash the data that represents a password.